ofers/pan/README.md

 # Pan Ofer Task

 I used Ubuntu 16.04.5 LTS for this Project.\
-To deploy exec deploy.sh from project root.\
+To deploy exec deploy.sh from project dockers folder.\
-To update index.html exec update.sh from project root.
+To update index.html exec update.sh from project dockers folder.

 # Prepering Env for docker use
 sudo apt install git docker docker-compose\